What is premature ovarian aging or insufficiency or failure (POI, POF, or POA)?

-POF is associated with:
+POI/POF/POA is associated with:

 In general, the diagnosis requires at least three to four months of amenorrhea as well as two FSH tests, taken at least one month apart, that are greater than 40 mIU/ML.

 When the ovaries of women with POF are looked at on pelvic ultrasound, approximately 40% of the women have structures that appear to be ovarian follicles.
-Today, we know that women with Premature Ovarian Failure intermittently produce estrogen and ovulate.
-This is why the term Premature Ovarian Failure is preferred to premature menopause.
+Today, we know that women with premature ovarian failure intermittently produce estrogen and ovulate.
+This is why the term premature ovarian failure is preferred to premature menopause.
 Menopause means complete cessation of periods.